browner12/migrator/README.md

 ## Who Should Not Use This Package

-Do not use this package if you like to traditional migration pattern of running `up` and `down` commands, and each file containing a specific set of directions to change your tables.
+Do not use this package if you like the traditional migration pattern of running `up` and `down` commands, and each file containing a specific set of directions to change your tables.

 ## Caution